pocomane/brewed-in-the-apocalypse/bita.md

 If you really want a strong bonus in some areas, consider to put similar traits that will probably always be used together.

-The "link" constrain is here just to write trais that are somehow coherent.
+The "link" constrain is here just to write traits that are somehow coherent.
 It does not came in play in no way.
 The other obvious constraint for any trait is that it respect the spirit of the ambientation and the tone of the play.